t2tx/serverless-api-cloudfront/README.md

 ## Installation

 ```
-$ npm install --save-dev serverless-api-cloudfront
+$ npm install --save-dev @t2tx/serverless-api-cloudfront
 ```

 ## Configuration

-* All apiCloudFront configuration parameters are optional - e.g. don't provide ACM Certificate ARN to use default CloudFront certificate (which works only for default cloudfront.net domain).
+- All apiCloudFront configuration parameters are optional - e.g. don't provide ACM Certificate ARN to use default CloudFront certificate (which works only for default cloudfront.net domain).
-* This plugin **does not** set-up automatically Route53 for newly created CloudFront distribution.
+- This plugin **does not** set-up automatically Route53 for newly created CloudFront distribution.
   After creating CloudFront distribution, manually add Route53 ALIAS record pointing to your CloudFront domain name.
-* First deployment may be quite long (e.g. 10 min) as Serverless is waiting for CloudFormation to deploy CloudFront distribution.
+- First deployment may be quite long (e.g. 10 min) as Serverless is waiting for CloudFormation to deploy CloudFront distribution.

 ```
 # add in your serverless.yml

 plugins:
-  - serverless-api-cloudfront
+  - '@t2tx/serverless-api-cloudfront'

 custom:
   apiCloudFront: